BigSteveAbdulmex/BigSteveAbdulmex/README.md

 ## 🚀 Let's Build Something Real

-If you're looking for someone who codes with intention and ships with clarity—I'm your guy.
+If you're looking for someone who codes with intention and ships with clarity, I'm your guy.
 I specialize in building mobile apps that are fast, functional, and impossible to ignore.

 **No fluff.
 Just clean apps that do what they say.**